 As with most addictions to either prescription drugs or ‘street’ drugs, high doses over a long period of time has the effect of rewiring the brain.
 The brain adapts itself to benzodiazepine and can no longer function without it.
-In some severe cases of benzo abuse, the benzo withdrawal symptoms can include panic attacks, hallucinations, and even death.
+In some severe benzo abuse cases, the benzo withdrawal symptoms can include panic attacks, hallucinations, and even death.
 Because of this, the treatment of benzodiazepine withdrawal symptoms sometimes includes the use of other drugs meant to ease the effects of detoxification – referred to as a “medically assisted detox.”
-When benzo abuse results in using high doses of the drug, the addict might find that completing the detox phase of a treatment program to be the greatest challenge they ever faced.
+When benzo abuse results in high doses of the drug, the addict might find that completing the detox phase of a treatment program is the greatest challenge they ever faced.
 But it is required for ending the cycle of benzo abuse and ultimately achieving sobriety.

-At Compass, benzodiazepine withdrawal syndrome is managed in three steps: evaluation, stabilization, and aftercare.
-This program has been carefully designed based on 25 years of psychiatry, medical science, and the personal experience of the staff.
+We manage benzodiazepine withdrawal syndrome in three steps in a program that has been carefully designed based on 25 years of psychiatry, medical science, and the staff’s personal experience.
+Each stage involves:

-Evaluation: A member of our experienced and caring staff will assess your unique situation and develop a custom treatment plan.
-They will ask about the types of drugs you have used, other medications you may have been taking at the same time, and any previous substance abuse history.
-The ultimate goal is to find the safest and most effective treatment to get through benzodiazepine withdrawal syndrome and begin your journey towards sobriety.
+- Evaluation: We assess your unique situation and develop a custom treatment plan.
+Our staff will ask about the types of drugs you have used, other medications you may have taken simultaneously, and any previous substance abuse history.
+The ultimate goal is to find the safest and most effective treatment.

-Aftercare: Compass Detox focuses on the detoxification process resulting from both long-acting and short-acting benzodiazepines.
+- Aftercare: We focuses on the detoxification process resulting from both long-acting and short-acting benzodiazepines.
 If you do not already have arrangements for aftercare treatment to address the underlying reasons you were prescribed benzo or why it leads to high doses and benzodiazepine dependence, our staff will help find the right facility to continue your care.
 Without mental health and emotional support, benzodiazepine dependence may return.

-We understand that benzodiazepine abuse and addiction can happen to anyone, from all walks of life.
+We understand that benzodiazepine abuse and addiction can happen to anyone from all walks of life.
 Even when common prescription drugs such as Xanax are used as part of a medically supervised treatment program for anxiety and insomnia, seizures, or other anxiety disorders, it can lead to drug addiction and benzodiazepine withdrawal symptoms.
-The Compass staff is accepting of everyone who comes through the door – without judgment or bias.
-We all have our own journey in life; Compass is here to help guide you through yours.
+Our staff is accepting of everyone who comes through the door – without judgment or bias.
+We all have our own journey in life; we’re here to help guide you through yours.